DFE/MONK/doc/source/devel.rst

     described later.

  #. **Get it merged**: If you have a pull request or Issue containing your
-    problem, your solution, and the commits containing the two Acked-Bys, get one of the maintainers to merge it.
+    problem, your solution, and the commits containing at least one Acked-By, get one of the maintainers to merge it.

 If you need to change anything on your commits, e.g., to add some ``Acked-by``